Śmigus-dyngus: Poland

 Families would also visit each other on the same day to deliver presents of Easter eggs or rolls, receiving in return gifts of food from the Easter table.

 Hungary

-In Hungary, the custom is most commonly known as "locsolkodás" (sprinkling).
-Traditionally, young men splashed young women with water, though today, young women and girls are more likely to be sprayed with perfume.
+In Hungary, this Easter Monday custom is known as locsolkodás (sprinkling).
+It is common between continental Hungarians and Hungarian Americans.
+Traditionally, young men splashed young women with a bucket of cold water (usually at dawn, when the girls were still in bed).
+Fifty years ago, it was still common to see girls thrown into the trough, dressed in their finest for the noble occasion.
+It is no longer common, it was a rural form of flirting.
 In return, women are expected to provide men with either painted eggs or a drink of palinka.